Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Experimental Results Code available at: and

 \subsubsection{Computational Expense}

-CCP iterations have the potential to be computationally taxing at large values of $\Xi$.
-In all our experiments, we find favorable performance with aggressive early stopping after the first CCP iteration which has a fixed number of epochs and low learning rate (50 and 0.0006, respectively).
-If $\Xi$ is too large, incorrect pseudo-labels are memorized and $\hat{q}$ becomes biased towards the error.
+CCP iterations can potentially be computationally taxing at large values of $\Xi$.
+In the worst case, one must fully train a new network for every CCP iteration.
+Additionally, if $\Xi$ is too large, incorrect pseudo-labels are memorized and $\hat{q}$ becomes biased towards the error.
+We found beneficial a course of pretraining using $\mathcal{L}_{\text{SSC}}$'s unsupervised counterpart, SimCLR, to determine the initialization of $f_b$, $f_z$.
+This pretrained state significantly reduced the inherent randomness of early pseudo-label predictions.
+Also, due to faster convergence, using this pretrained state allowed us to use aggressive early stopping after the first CCP iteration which has a fixed number of epochs and a low learning rate (50 and 0.0006, respectively).
 Specifically, we maintain a batch-wise exponential moving average (EMA) of $\mathcal{L}_{\text{SSC}}$ with decay 0.99 during each CCP iteration and halt quickly after the EMA stops dropping.
 This resulted in the equivalent of $\sim 15$ and $\sim 50$ epochs per iteration with 24 and 12 CCP iterations for CIFAR-10 and CIFAR-100, respectively.
 However, shown in \cref{subsec:ablation_analysis}, CCP often converges after only a few iterations.
 The only deviation from this is in the open-set experiments, in which we report the performance after a single CCP iteration.
 Further iterations increased pseudo-label confidence in both ID and OOD samples and thus did not provide value.
 Using \cref{kl_div_subsamp_algo} with a more aggressive $d_{\textrm{max}}$ and schedule mitigated this problem however we found satisfying results simply with a single CCP iteration which was more consistent with the other experiments.
-Also a possible expense, we found a course of pretraining using $\mathcal{L}_{\text{SSC}}$'s unsupervised counterpart, SimCLR, to determine the initialization of $f_b$ and $f_z$ helps aggressive early stopping to be successful.